4.3 Data Structures

 ```{r, error=TRUE}

-This will allow RStudio to still knit the document, even thought the code block generated errors.
+This will allow RStudio to still knit the document, even though the code block generated errors.

 4.3.1.4 Special Numeric Vectors